Are you wondering which Costa Rican holidays might be going on while you are traveling and what you can expect regarding celebrations?

 October 12th – Dia de las Culturas

-These festivities involve bright colored traditional clothing, dancing, and cultural demonstrations.
+Costa Rican celebrate by enjoying festivities that include brightly colored traditional clothing, dancing, and cultural demonstrations.

 December 26th – Tope Nacional